-The board was elected at the Annual General Meeting on June 15th, 2022.
+The Board was elected at the Annual Meeting on June 18, 2025

 Lorne Cutler